 Lieber told the New York Times the project will cost over $100 million and will not be completed until 2024.

-In addition to the platform doors, the MTA will also be trying out new technology that “detect[s] track incursion using thermal technology, using laser technology, so [they] can know quicker when people get on the tracks and hopefully, interdict that kind of behavior.”
+In addition to the subway platform doors, the MTA will also be trying out new technology that “detect[s] track incursion using thermal technology, using laser technology, so [they] can know quicker when people get on the tracks and hopefully, interdict that kind of behavior.”

 He didn’t share a timeline, but did state that it would “take a while” and that the organization had to “put the money together, which is a little complicated.”
-Either way, New Yorkers will be seeing platform doors appear at these three stations in the future.
-Time will tell if it will be a substantial safety measure.
+Either way, New Yorkers will be seeing platform doors appear at these three stations in the coming months.